cirruselli/MS4-Django-Ellis/README.md

 - [Figma](https://www.figma.com/) - to create the wireframes during the design process

 ## Testing
-Testing information can be found in separate [TESTING.md file](https://github.com/cirruselli/Data-Centric-Development-Milestone-Project/blob/master/TESTING.md)
+Testing information can be found in separate [TESTING.md file]()

 ## Deployment

 ### GitHub Pages Deployment
 To deploy this project to GitHub Pages, the following steps is taken:
-1. Log in to GitHub and locate this GitHub Repository [(Data-Centric-Development-Milestone-Project)](https://github.com/cirruselli/Data-Centric-Development-Milestone-Project).
+1. Log in to GitHub and locate this GitHub Repository [(MS4-Django-Ellis)](https://github.com/cirruselli/MS4-Django-Ellis).
 2. At the top of this repository, locate the "Settings" button on the menu.
 3. Scroll down the Settings page until you locate the "GitHub Pages" section.
 4. Under "Source", click the dropdown menu called "None" or "Branch" and select "Master Branch".